Welcome to the Bristol Multi-Faith Forum website.

 BMFF also actively promotes the health and well being of the faith communities.
 We act as the lead partner for NHS BT’s Blood and Organ Donation campaign in the West of England region as well as an agency to promote health walks, to reduce social isolation and loneliness, to create awareness of dementia, to support counselling services for bereaved families, to eradicate hate-crime and to enhance ecological preservation amongst various communities in Bristol.

-We hope you will find the stories, reports and planned events detailed in the website informative and interesting.
+Anyone who lives, works, or worships in Bristol and who supports our values and aims is welcome to become a member.
 The Forum has an open membership and all are welcome meetings and events.
-Do get in touch if you’d like to be part of the Multi-Faith Forum’s ongoing work and conversations.
-See details of how to contact us and sign up to the Voice and Influence mailing list here
+Please get in touch if you’d like to be part of the Multi-Faith Forum’s ongoing work and conversations.
+See details of how to contact us here.
+If you like to become a member of the Bristol Multi-Faith Forum or subscribe to our newsletters, please click on the Mailchimp link below and enter your name, email address, and please submit it.

 Our latest annual report can be seen here